BITAN2000/Multiple-Linear-Regression/README.md

-# New York Stock Exchange Analysis
+# New York Stock Exchange Analysis using Python

 **	CONTEXT :-**